 XFDF is an XML-like standard from Adobe XFDF (ISO 19444-1:2016) for encoding annotations and forms.
 It’s compatible with Adobe Acrobat and several other third-party frameworks.

-Below is a simple example showing how to import XFDF from a file.
+Below is an example showing how to import XFDF from a file.
 However, the

-DataProvider can be inherited from in order to implement custom readers for encryption:
+DataProvider can be inherited from to implement custom readers for encryption:

 You can export annotations and form fields from a document to an XFDF file like so: